openresty/openresty/doc/README-windows.md

 where the PID (5488 in this example) can be found via the aforementioned `tasklist` command.

-Again, you should use the form `-pid` and `-F` for the options if you are in an MSYS bash session.
+Again, you should use the form `-pid` and `-F` for the options if you are in an MSYS2 bash session.

 Similarly, you can use the `nginx -s reload` command to reload nginx configurations without